sina42048/LaraPay/README.md

 # LaraPay
-Iranian payment gateways for laravel , all in one ! (still under development use at your own risk !)
+Iranian payment gateways for laravel , all in one !

 # Install
     Step 1 :